 TV and film star Tan Kheng Hua dishes on finding career satisfaction and raising happy kids

-We recently sat down with the Fly Entertainment Artiste in her absolutely stunning Joo Chiat shophouse (which is filled with props from her previous shows, including the portrait above, which was painted by castmate Bobby Tonelli as something of a joke!) to hear about her unusual career trajectory, what it was like working on Crazy Rich Asians, her experience with pregnancy and giving birth in Singapore, and her parenting advice for raising happy kids.
-She even let us know which designer she’ll be wearing to the Crazy Rich Asians premiere in Hollywood!
+Prior to the premier of of Crazy Rich Asians, we sat down with the Fly Entertainment Artiste in her absolutely stunning Joo Chiat shophouse (which is filled with props from her previous shows, including the portrait above, which was painted by castmate Bobby Tonelli as something of a joke!) to hear about her unusual career trajectory.
+She told us what it was like working on Crazy Rich Asians, talked about her experience with pregnancy and giving birth in Singapore, and shared her her parenting advice for raising happy kids.

 ‘Crazy Rich Asians’ has put Singapore in the global spotlight!
 As one of the few Singaporean cast members, did you feel like something of an ambassador?